 1. INTRODUCTION

-Oomycetes are microscopic eukaryotes related to brown algae and diatoms that often cause diseases in plants and animals (Baldauf, Roger, Wenk-Siefert, & Doolittle, 2000; Yoon, Hackett, Pinto, & Bhattacharya, 2002).
+Oomycetes are microscopic eukaryotes related to brown algae and diatoms that can cause diseases in plants and animals (Baldauf, Roger, Wenk-Siefert, & Doolittle, 2000; Yoon, Hackett, Pinto, & Bhattacharya, 2002).
 They include highly destructive pathogens with major impacts on agriculture (Fry, 2008), aquaculture (Phillips, Anderson, Robertson, Secombes, & van West, 2008), and natural ecosystems (Cahill, Rookes, Wilson, Gibson, & McDougall, 2008; Grünwald, LeBoldus, & Hamelin, 2019).
 Oomycetes that cause agricultural diseases include: Phytophthora infestans, the cause of potato late blight and the Irish Potato Famine (Fry, 2008); Aphanomyces euteiches, the pathogen responsible for damping-off and root rot of legumes (Gaulin, Jacquet, Bottin, & Dumas, 2007); Pythium species that cause damping-off and root rot on a large variety of agricultural and horticultural crops (F. N. Martin & Loper, 1999); and host-specific obligate pathogens known as the white rusts and downy mildews (Spring et al., 2018).

 In addition to their impacts on agriculture, invasive oomycete pathogens have destructive effects on forests, managed landscapes, and aquatic ecosystems (Hansen, Reeser, & Sutton, 2012).
 Forests in North America and Europe have suffered significant tree mortality due to sudden oak death and larch death, respectively, caused by Phytophthora ramorum (Brasier & Webber, 2010; Grünwald, Goss, & Press, 2008).
-Eucalypt forests in Australia are experiencing massive dieback caused by invasive Phytophthora cinnamomi (Burgess et al., 2017).
+Eucalyptus forests in Australia are experiencing massive dieback caused by invasive Phytophthora cinnamomi (Burgess et al., 2017).
 Tree seedlings in natural ecosystems regularly suffer damping off, which is frequently associated with Pythium species (Augspurger & Wilkinson, 2007).
 Some oomycetes are also significant fish and crustacean pathogens, such as Saprolegnia parasitica and Aphanomyces invadans, and are of great concern in aquaculture (van West, 2006).
 Because of the ecological and economic impacts of oomycetes, improving methods to characterize the distribution of these pathogens quickly, accurately, and economically would help control and understand this important, but relatively understudied, group of organisms.